logo

 Previous Uterine Surgeries and Reproductive Procedures

 Uterine surgeries are one of the most significant causes of a low-lying placenta.
-Women who have had C-section surgeries before, or any other surgical procedures like fibroid removal, or uterus surgeries are more likely to experience placenta previa.
+Women who have had C-section deliveries before, or any other surgical procedures like fibroid removal, or uterus surgeries are more likely to experience placenta previa.

 On the other hand, women who conceive through in-vitro fertilisation (IVF) are also at higher risk of placental problems.
 If you have a history of such surgeries earlier, it is better to inform your doctor so they can monitor your placenta more precisely.